 “Well, you remember how you said I could come to you if I needed something, right?”

-“That’s exactly right, dear.”
+“That’s exactly right!.”
+Kallie said enthusiastically.

 My mind was in a strong debate against itself.
 This woman was demented.
 She talked about how much she loved life and loved bringing it into the world, but she was the same woman who was going to help bring that life to an end.
 How did those two things comport?
-This would be the only chance I really had to talk with her and ask her some questions, but it would also put her on guard and potentially blow my cover.
+This would be the only chance I had to talk with her and ask her some questions, but it would also put her on guard and potentially blow my cover.
 But either way, I was going to have to get rid of her to finish my job.

 “How could you say you love life so much, then be the one who ends up leading that life to its death?”

 “What are you talking about?”
-Kallie asked, a very shocked expression shot across her face.
+Kallie asked, a genuinely shocked expression shot across her face.

 “I know what happens here.
-I’m just an organic, I’m not really Jennifer.
+I’m just an organic, I’m not really Jada.
 You’re preparing these instruments for me, because you’re going to take my thoughts and memories from here, then kill me.
 Please don’t treat me like I’m dumb.”

 Kallie’s look softened.
 “Dear, I do love life, and I do love you.”
 She paused.
-My hand reached inside my pocket for the inhaler.
+My hand reached inside my pocket and fumbled for the inhaler.
 Just in case.
 “You need to understand that love doesn’t always look the same.
 Sometimes parents have to love their children by feeding them and pampering them.”

 “Buuuut?”
 I asked.

 “But, sometimes, a parent has to understand the circumstances of life and realize what’s best and most loving for their child may be painful.
-Jennifer, if I were to attempt to let you out into the world, it would be a terrible thing to do.
+Jada, if I were to attempt to let you out into the world, it would be a terrible thing to do.
 Your life would be miserable because of what you are and the way the world is.”

 “So you’re killing me because you love me?
 Are you sure it’s not because you love yourself?
-You’re just a slave to your masters, but you’ve found a way to live a pretty good and fairly free life, so long as you do your job.
+You’re an organic just like me, and you’re a slave to your masters.
+You’ve found a way to live a comfortable and free life, so long as you do your job.
 You’re not loving, you’re selfish.”

-“Now, Jennifer.
+“Now, Jada.
 Those kinds of things hurt when you say them.”
-Kallie’s face looked genuinely pained.
+Kallie’s face looked pained.
 But anyone who can deceive themselves into thinking that killing innocent life is loving is deluded.
 Whether it was an act or self-delusion, I didn’t know.
-But I did know that Kallie was meandering over towards a tray where there were some sharp instruments on them.
+But I did know that Kallie was meandering over towards a tray where there were some sharp instruments and syringes.
 She saw what I saw, and we both lunged towards the tray.

-I whipped out my inhaler and attempted to spray it in Kallie’s face, just as she was bringing her hand and a blade towards my face.
+I whipped out my inhaler and attempted to spray it in Kallie’s face as the scrawny scientist had done to the soldier days before.
+I shot just as she was bringing her hand and a blade towards my face.
 My inhaler shot missed her face, but so did her swing miss mine.
 Her hand careened past my face and continued on until it hit the wall, and I heard a scream.

-Apparently my cold asthma shot had missed the air around Kallie’s face and rather hit her hand directly.
+Apparently, my cold asthma shot had missed the air around Kallie’s face and rather hit her hand directly.
 When her frozen hand hit the wall, pieces of her hand shattered and fell to the floor.
 In her pain and confusion, I took the inhaler and put it right up to her face and squeezed again.
 It was a direct hit.